 The model would become the basis for over 90% of addiction treatment rehabs today by first spreading to a small non profit organization called the Hazelden Foundation, and then throughout the country.
 The key elements of the abstinence approach was the blending of professional and trained nonprofessional (recovering) staff around the principles of Alcoholics Anonymous.

 There was an individualized treatment plan with active family involvement in a 28 day inpatient setting and participation in Alcoholics Anonymous, both during and after treatment.
 The education of patients and family about the disease of addiction made this a busy program from morning to night, seven days a week.

 Medication Assisted Treatment (MAT): Definition and History

 Medication Assisted Treatment for opioid addiction is the use of medications in combination with counseling and behavioral therapies.
-MAT is primarily used for the treatment of addiction to opioids such as heroin and prescription painkillers.
-The prescribed medication in MAT operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids and relieve physiological cravings and normalize body functions without the negative effects of the abused drugs.
+MAT is primarily used for the treatment of addiction to opioids, such as heroin and prescription painkillers.
+The prescribed medication in MAT operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions without the negative effects of the abused substances.
 Unlike abstinence based treatment, the therapeutic definitions of progress and success are determined by small improvements and not in staying totally abstinent.
 For instance, if a drinker normally has 10 drinks, if they only have 5—that is successful implementation of the harm reduction treatment/MAT.